arkon/ng-click-outside/README.md

 #### `attachOutsideOnClick`

 By default, the outside click event handler is automatically.
-You can explicitely set `[attachOutsideOnClick]="true"` so that the handler is only set when the element that `(clickOutside)` is on is clicked.
+You can explicitely set this to `true` so that the handler is only set when the element is clicked.
 The outside click event handler will then be removed after a click outside has occurred.

+Default: `false`